antvopilov/notes/readItlater/GitHub - sharkdpbat A cat(1) clone with wings..md

 ### Highlighting theme

 Use `bat --list-themes` to get a list of all available themes for syntax highlighting.
 To select the `TwoDark` theme, call `bat` with the `--theme=TwoDark` option or set the `BAT_THEME` environment variable to `TwoDark`.
 Use `export BAT_THEME="TwoDark"` in your shell's startup file to make the change permanent.
-Alternatively, use `bat`s [configuration file](https://github.com/sharkdp/bat#configuration-file).
+Alternatively, use `bat`s [[https://github.com/sharkdp/bat#configuration-file]].

 If you want to preview the different themes on a custom file, you can use the following command (you need [`fzf`](https://github.com/junegunn/fzf) for this):

 bat --list-themes | fzf --preview="bat --theme={} --color=always /path/to/file"

 `bat` looks good on a dark background by default.
 However, if your terminal uses a light background, some themes like `GitHub` or `OneHalfLight` will work better for you.
-You can also use a custom theme by following the ['Adding new themes' section below](https://github.com/sharkdp/bat#adding-new-themes).
+You can also use a custom theme by following the [[https://github.com/sharkdp/bat#adding-new-themes]].

 ### 8-bit themes

-`bat` has three themes that always use [8-bit colors](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors), even when truecolor support is available:
+`bat` has three themes that always use [[https://en.wikipedia.org/wiki/ANSI_escape_code#Colors]], even when truecolor support is available:

 -   `ansi` looks decent on any terminal.
 It uses 3-bit colors: black, red, green, yellow, blue, magenta, cyan, and white.
 -   `base16` is designed for [base16](https://github.com/chriskempson/base16) terminal themes.
 It uses 4-bit colors (3-bit colors plus bright variants) in accordance with the [base16 styling guidelines](https://github.com/chriskempson/base16/blob/master/styling.md).